 - Correctly name five free resources available to you that will enable you to further your knowledge of Dolphin’s magnification and screen reader programs.

 This course contains twenty bite-size lessons and ends with a quiz, which is marked.
 In each lesson, there are three sample questions, which you should try to answer as you proceed through the course.
 Each lesson should take no more than 30 minutes to complete.

-On successful completion of this course, you will be able to request a Dolphin Certificate of Achievement.
-The certificate confirms you have completed this course and passed the end of course quiz, providing you with a well-earned record of your accomplishment.
+On successful completion of this course, you will be able to request a Dolphin Certificate and a Certification Badge, which you can display in your signature and on your website.
+The Certificate and Badge confirms you have completed this course and passed the end of course quiz, providing you with a well-earned record of your accomplishment.

-The certificate is free of charge, but we do ask you to complete a short course survey.
+The Certificate and Badge are free of charge, but we do ask you to complete a short course survey.

-You will have the opportunity to request the certificate and complete the survey when you have passed the assessment.
-The certificate will be presented to you in an email and will be sent to the contact details you provide.
+You will have the opportunity to complete the survey when you have passed the assessment.
+The Certificate and Badge will be presented to you in an email and will be sent to the contact details you provide.

 Lessons in this course reference keyboard commands.
 These keyboard commands refer to the UK English keyboard layout.
 Keys for other layouts may not correspond exactly to the documented keys.

 Where keyboard commands are stated, a plus sign (+) means that you need to press multiple keys at the same time.
 For example, ALT + F means you must hold down the ALT key and while it is held down, press the F key before releasing both keys.
 When a comma sign (,) appears in a keyboard command it means you press the keys in sequence.
 For example, ALT, F means you tap the ALT key and then tap the F key.